haraldfianbakken/container-workshop/hands-on/7-azure-deployments.md

 ## Building your container
  - Explore the docker local commands
+     - docker --help
+     - docker build --help
- - Built an image off a base image
+ - Build an image off a base image
+    - List your local images
- - Push your image to the private docker
+ - Push your image to the private docker repository
+    - docker push --help

 ## Deploy docker container to Azure app service
  - Log in to Azure